Higher Vector Bundles: Revisiting the Dold-Kan correspondence

 \begin{remark} The popular formula for the inverse of the normalization goes as follows.
-Given $Y$ a chain complex, they define $DK'(Y)_n=\bigoplus_{[n]\xto\beta[k]} Y_k$, where the sum runs over the surjective order maps.
+Given $Y$ a chain complex, $DK'(Y)_n=\bigoplus_{[n]\xto\beta[k]} Y_k$, where the sum runs over the surjective maps.
 Modulo minor variants, faces and degeneracies are given by